Union Pacific's Snow Plows

 Snow Loader / Snow Melter

-- Snow Loader / Snow Melter -- A listing for Union Pacific's unique Snow Loader / Snow Melter combination.
+Snow Loader / Snow Melter -- Information about Union Pacific's unique Snow Loader / Snow Melter combination.

 Roadway Locomotive Snow Melter -- Information about Union Pacific's Challenger locomotive that was equipped as a snow melter in North Platte, Nebraska.